DeerTears/Button-Shader-Sandwich/README.md

   - HighResLayer
     - Button

-## Node
+### ScreenShader

-A base node is here to let each CanvasLayer stand on its own.
-This scene could be autoloaded or regularly instanced (save for the Viewport/Camera setup) to automatically apply the same UI and shader to all scenes.
+This base node is here to let each CanvasLayer stand on its own.

+This scene could be autoloaded or regularly instanced if you removed the Viewport/Camera setup.
+Then you could automatically apply the same UI and shaders to all scenes with gameplay.

 ### ViewportLayer

 An optional CanvasLayer that holds a ViewportContainer.

-This is only if you actually need a Viewport node in your scene, or if you're planning to stack Viewports together for other effects like a minimap or a second camera that only renders distant scenery in a different world / culling mask, and uses a different z-clip mask.
+This is only if you actually need a Viewport node in your scene, or if you're planning to stack Viewports together for other effects like a minimap or a second camera that renders geometry from a different culling mask.

-#### ViewportContainer, Viewport, and Camera
+### ViewportContainer, Viewport, and Camera

 ViewportContainer Has stretch enabled.
 Viewport has size set to about 600 x 400.
 Camera is current.